 Jung here not just echoing the ancient philosophers, but added a new dimension to it, describing the mental blindness of narcissistic personality who will dump his shame on someone else.

-Senses which keeps us trapped in the depths of ignorance and not even aware of this limited perspective, thus we enter into a causal loop and without breaking the loop the system will be caught in a vicious cycles of circular chain reactions..
+Senses which keeps us trapped in the depths of ignorance and not even aware of this limited perspective, thus we enter into a causal loop and without breaking the loop the system will be caught in a vicious cycles of circular chain reactions.
 The rare individual escapes this limitations of his prison-cell, through a long intellectual journey, discovers a higher realm, a true reality, with a final, almost mystical awareness of goodness as the origin of everything that exists.
-We are here, in these human bodies, and we must disentangle ourselves from our attachments.
-Who or what is attached?
-Mind is attached to the body, and through the body it is attached to the things of this world.
-In the other direction, the mind is attached to the intellect.
-These attachments of the mind are not natural to the mind, that is, they are not inherent but are inherited.
+We are here, in these human bodies, and we must disentangle ourselves from our attachments....

 In character an outstanding person, figuratively it implies to deep thinking, independence, the free deliberation of possibilities.
 Prosperous thinking that will come to fruition.
 The Thought picture also symbolises the experience of the past, the deep thought that comes from within, and the right thought will be fruitful and productive.
 The Thought card representing wisdom, faith and careful deliberation.
 The card is telling us that we have reached self-awareness and this knowledge of self will prove useful in achieving greater wisdom and understanding.
 We should endeavour to ensure we do not become extreme in our thinking.